 The creation of the world

-In the beginning, there was nothing but the Yawning Void (Ginnungagap).
-Then, Niflheim and Muspelheim emerged.
+In the beginning, there was nothing but the Yawning Void (Ginnungagap), flanked by Niflheim and Muspelheim.
 Between these realms, the giant Ymir was born and along with him a giant cow named Audhumbla.
 From Ymir’s sweat, the first Jotnar came into being.
-Not long afterward, Audhumbla brought forth the first of the gods, Bori.
-From Bori then came Borr and from him came Odin, Vili and Ve.
+Not long afterward, Audhumbla brought forth the first of the gods, Buri.
+From Buri then came Borr and from him came Odin, Vili and Ve.

 Vexed by the constantly growing numbers of the Jotnar, Odin, Vili and Ve decided one day to take action.
 When Ymir the giant fell asleep, the three gods attacked him.
 A terrible battle ensued then, in which Ymir was slain and the divine brothers were victorious.
 Ymir’s blood rushed then from his body and drowned most of the Jotnar.